School and Systems Educational Leadership (MSE)

 What Makes This Program Distinct

-- Clinically Rich, Job-Embedded Internship: Fieldwork includes both school-based and district-level leadership experiences, culminating in a cross-school or system-level project.
+Job-Embedded Internship: Fieldwork includes school-based and systems-level leadership experiences, culminating in a leadership project connected to the candidate’s context.

-- Cohort-Based Learning: Students progress through the program as part of a professional learning community, building strong networks and shared expertise.
+Cohort-Based Learning: Students move through the program as part of a professional learning community, building relationships with peers across public, Catholic, and faith-based educational settings.

 Leadership Outcomes